Absolute discharge

 An absolute discharge is the lowest‑level adult sentence that an offender can get.

-If an offender gets an absolute discharge, a finding of guilt is made but no conviction is registered, and they are not given any conditions to follow (i.e. a probation order).
-The offender is finished with their case that day.
-They don’t have to come to court again or check in with a probation officer.
+If an offender gets an absolute discharge, then a finding of guilt is made but no conviction is registered, and they are not given any conditions to follow (i.e. a probation order).
+The offender is finished with their case.
+The person does not have to go to court again or check in with a probation officer.